Religious School at Congregation B'nai Israel

 So, today, the membership of CBI stays committed to ensuring our Jewish youth identify as Jewish adults by offering the very best Religious School education—from the innovative curriculum of the Goldring/Woldenberg Institute of Southern Jewish Life —to any Jewish child in the greater Galveston area at no cost to you!

-All that CBI asks, in exchange for this priceless Religious School Education, is a pledge of consistent attendance (which is part of the CBI Religious School Enrollment Form).
+All that CBI asks, in exchange for this priceless Religious School Education, is that the parents be congregants of CBI or Beth Tikvah , and a pledge of consistent attendance (which is part of the CBI Religious School Enrollment Form).
 Although not required, any financial contribution you wish to make (separate from your CBI Annual Financial Commitment) is also appreciated.

 Lipnick Jewish Summer Scholarships